openzipkin/brave/instrumentation/http/README.md

 "not_found" with the http status.
 Knowing the difference between not found and redirected can be a simple intrusion detection signal.
-The default span name policy uses constants when a route isn't known for reasons including sharing the span name as a metrics correlation field.
+The default span name policy uses constants when a route isn't known for reasons including sharing the span name as a metrics baggage field.

 # Developing new instrumentation